xyproto/orbiton/README.md

 * Open or close a portal with `ctrl-r`.
 If a portal is open, paste across files (or within the same file) with `ctrl-v`.
 * Build code with `ctrl-space` and format code with `ctrl-w`, for a wide range of programming languages (suitable for smaller projects and quick edits).
 * Cycle git rebase keywords with `ctrl-r`, when in an interactive git rebase session.
+* Multiple uses of `ctrl-l`: Enter a number to jump to a line or press `return` to jump to the top.
+Press `ctrl-l` and `return` again to jump to the end.

 ## Features and limitations